discourse-network/discourse-network.github.io/_posts/2026-06-30-research-coding-community-fair.md

   - research-coding-community
 ---

-DisCouRSE is pleased to share highlights from the Research Coding Community Fair, held at the University of Exeter on **Tuesday 19th May 2026**.
+DisCouRSE is pleased to share highlights from the Research Coding Community Fair, which was held at the University of Exeter on **Tuesday 19th May 2026**.

 The event brought together researchers, technical teams, and digital research communities to showcase coding support, training, tools, and collaboration opportunities.
 Supported by [Bioinform@exe via ELIXIR-UK](https://sites.exeter.ac.uk/bioinformatexe/) and the DisCouRSE Flexible Fund Round 1 project, [Building Connected Technical Networks](https://discourse-network.github.io/projects/1-42-building-networks/).
 The event highlighted the value of connecting researchers and sharing expertise.